tyrcho/blog/_posts/2017-02-24-property-based-testing-google-hashcode.md

 I was concerned about the performance of this code and I wanted to rewrite it using only the col and row indices.

-I wanted to be sure to avoid regressions and that the new implementation of `interesects` returns the same result of the old one in all cases.
+I wanted to be sure to avoid regressions and that the new implementation of `intersects` returns the same result of the old one in all cases.

 This can be achieved easily with property based testing and the [ScalaCheck](https://www.scalacheck.org/) framework.